phillip-kruger/phillip-kruger.github.io/_posts/2020-06-09-supersonic_subatomic_graphql.md

 </dependency>
 ```

 Now we can create a POJO that contains only fields that we are interested in.
-Look at `Person` and `Score` in the client module, that is much smaller than the definition on the server side:
+Looking at `Person` and `Score` in the client module, it is much smaller than the definition on the server side:

 ![client](/images/Supersonic_Subatomic_GraphQL/client.png)

-All we now need to do is to add an interface that define the queries that we are interested in:
+All we need to do now is to add an interface that defines the queries that we are interested in:

 ```java
 @GraphQlClientApi